Ahmed-Nadeem-Malik/WordSearch/README.md

 ---

 ### **V4 — Multithreading Implementation**
-Same methodology as V£, but introduces the **`multithreading`** .
+Same methodology as V3, but introduces the **`multithreading`** .
-Wanted to see the GIL being removed in python 14.
+Wanted to see the perfomance of GIL being removed in python 14.

 ---